 I actually really love the weeks that I get with the kids every summer when we are able to do lots of fun things and not having to worry about homework or having the school schedule interfere.
 The time will go by super fast and before you know it, they’ll be grown and on their own.
 So enjoy that time now, parents!

 Having a Summer Bucket List is a great way to keep the kids excited about things that may be coming up over the next few months.
 HollyMcBerty.com has a great printable above that you can use to get started, but what a great way to get the entire family together to create your own summer bucket list!

 Sit everyone down and get some ideas from everyone on what they are excited to do the most.
-Here’s a FREE calendar to help you organize your fun summer days 🙂
+Here’s a FREE checklist and calendar to help you organize your fun summer days 🙂

 You’re going to have a bucket list all set for the summer before you know it and everyone is going to be so excited to check different activities off of the list.
 I just love this idea and what a great way to make sure you have great ideas already set for when things start getting a little long during those hot, summer days!

 Another great way to survive summer vacation is to find fun free things to do in your local community over the summer months.
 TheJennyEvolution.com has 200 great ideas for things that she has found to do in her area and it’s a great way to get out of the house and not have to spend a ton of money.